medialab/bothan/README.md

 * **error**: fires when the phantom child prints an error or ouptuts to stderr.
 * **close**: fires when the phantom child closes.
 * **crash**: fires when the pantom child crashes.
+* **?anyMessage?**: fires when the phantom child emits a message through its web socket.

 *Example*